ChimeHQ/TextStory/README.md

 A simple protocol that abstracts string storage.
 This is very useful for standardizing behavior across `NSTextStorage` and other objects you may use for text manipulation.
 Particularly handy for testing and decoupling systems from Apple's classes behaviors/APIs.

-## UndoingTextStorage
+In order to maintain flexiblity and match `NSTextStorage`, `TextStoring` is not actor-isolated.

-Integrates a view, with optional undo support to `TextStoring`.
+## TextStorageAdapter

-Connecting this to `NSTextView`/`UITextView` is tricky, because those are `MainActor`-isolated classes, but `NSTextStorage` is not.
-In order to maintain maximum flexiblity, `TextStoring` matches this.
-However, if you need to integrate it with a view, check out `UndoingTextStorage`.
-It has the appropriate constructors.
+It isn't possible to make `NSTextView`/`UITextView` conform to `TextStoring`, because they are `MainActor`-isolated classes.
+This adapter exists to help use a view with `TextStoring`.

 ## TextStoringMonitor